New York Ninja: Plot

-John Liu, a sound technician for a television news station in New York City, learns that his wife Nita is pregnant, only for her to be murdered by knife-wielding thug Freddy Cufflinks.
+John Liu is a sound technician for a television news station in New York City.
+His pregnant wife, Nita, is murdered by a knife-wielding thug, Freddy Cufflinks.
 While grieving, Liu is accosted by a gang of thugs, and fights them off.
-Liu meets with Detective Jimmy Williams, who tells him that authorities are doing all they can to solve Nita's murder, but Liu is unsatisfied.
-Liu decides to become a vigilante, donning a ninja outfit and arming himself with katanas and throwing stars, or shuriken.
+Detective Jimmy Williams tells him that authorities are doing all they can to solve Nita's murder, but Liu is unsatisfied.
+Liu decides to become a vigilante, donning a ninja outfit and arming himself with katanas and throwing stars.

 Liu interrupts an attempted gang rape by dispatching the perpetrators with shuriken.
 He then retrieves a purse and jewelry stolen from a tourist couple by pursuing and intercepting the thieves while on roller skates, an act which is caught on camera by news reporters on the scene.
 Liu's actions make the front page of the newspaper, catching the attention of a wanted serial killer known as the Plutonium Killer.
 The Plutonium Killer is the ringleader of a prostitution ring in which women are abducted and sold to an international clientele.

 Liu stops a gang from assaulting two women, while his TV station co-workers—reporter Randi Rydell and cameraman Jack, who are unaware of Liu's secret identity—film the ensuing fight, from which Liu emerges victorious.
 Liu later saves Randi and Jack from being attacked by thugs.
 As Liu continues to police the streets as the "New York Ninja", he garners further news coverage and popularity among the city's residents.

 When a young boy is attacked by a group of criminals to whom he owes money, Liu saves his life.
 Several weeks later, Liu has befriended the boy, and the two go fishing and attend a Halloween parade.
 At the same parade, the Plutonium Killer hypnotizes and kidnaps a woman.
 He brings her to his car, where they have sex while parts of his skin melt.
 The next morning, the Plutonium Killer and the woman are still in the backseat when two thugs attempt to rob the car; the attempted robbers are defeated by the Plutonium Killer's driver, Rattail.
 Police later find the woman's dead body in an alley, and attribute her murder to the Plutonium Killer.